Sanix World Rugby Youth Invitational Tournament: History

 In 2000 the first tournament was contested by 11 Japanese and five foreign high school teams from various countries.
 (The tournament expanded from 16 to 20 schools in 2009, thus increasing in both size and importance.)
 It is a unique competition in world rugby for high schools, and is almost a "mini World Cup".
 The idea was devised and initially funded by the Sanix company president Mr. Munemasa.
 Sanix still provides about half the substantial costs for overseas teams to participate.

 Three or four of the Japanese teams are from the local area Kyūshū, where high school rugby is particularly strong.
 The rest are from elsewhere in Japan.
 A Scottish pipe band is a regular fixture, though there was no band in 2007.
 However Dollar Academy has participated twice as Scotland's sole representative so far in the tournament in 2000 and 2004, and George Watson's College Pipe Band, Edinburgh have played both the opening and closing ceremonies from 2008 to date.
-One Italian team (Istituto Casteller) took part in 2002, and Camarthenshire College from Wales has also participated.
+One Italian team (Istituto Casteller) took part in 2002, and Carmarthenshire College from Wales has also participated.

 In 2014 the tournament debuted a girls' rugby sevens tournament to run parallel to the boys' competition.
 The debut girls' tournament was won by a Kanto regional selection team, and the most recent champions are St Mary's College, Wellington who won the 2017 tournament.